≡ Menu

 The Parson Russell Terrier Association…

-This distinction may be REALLY important to some folks, because we here at IndulgeYourPet only really care about the health and well being of an animal and aren’t really all that concerned about all of these technicalities, we would advice anyone who is to visit the American Kennel Club (AKC) website directly to get more information about the two “subsets”.
+They were aligned with the American Kennel Club but could not use the Jack Russell trademark for their dogs.
+They were referred to as the Parson Russell Terrier only.
+The only difference between the two is that Jack Russell Terriers are “working” Terriers, while those under the Parson Russell category are mainly considered show dogs.
+While this distinction may be crucial to some folks, because we here at IndulgeYourPet only really care about the health and well-being of an animal and aren’t all that concerned about all of these technicalities, we would advise anyone who is to visit the American Kennel Club (AKC) website directly to get more information about the two “subsets.”

 There you will learn…